List of Marvel Comics characters: W: Wicked

 With these members and the later additions of Shola Inkosi and Karima Shapandar they form a team with the mission of rebuilding the island of Genosha and finding survivors.
 They successfully find a gray skinned mutant named Broadband, with the power to tap into all forms of electronic communications and project them to others, Book, a former librarian with a vast repository of knowledge, and the unwilling ally Dark Beast.
 Around this time, Wicked and Freakshow also endure an attack/search and rescue mission by former Genoshan Magistrates (the ex-police force of the island).
 Everyone gets in on the battle and the two eventually subdue some of the attackers themselves.

 Since the events of the House of M and the conclusion in Decimation it was seen that Wicked was among the depowered, as well as the rest of the Excalibur (vol. 3) cast in the Son of M miniseries.
 Desperate to gain her powers back, she took a huff of the Terrigen Mists Quicksilver was offering and regained her powers.
 However, with her powers enhanced by the Mists, she was encountered by the spirits of her deceased parents, who condemned her, saying she had left them to die, and that she was a "nasty, selfish little tramp", until she made them go away.
 She was later taken to a hospital with the other refugees, and the effects of the Mists wore off, leaving her powerless once more.

 Through unknown means, Wicked regained her powers and appeared on Genosha.
 When interacting with Kitty Pryde during the Hannukah season, Wicked summoned the ghost of Kitty's father Carmine.

-Wicked was seen among the mutants living on Krakoa.

-Following the aftermath of a bomb explosion in Milford, New Hampshire, Wicked assisted in providing counsel to the survivors of the explosion.